Vizzuality/gfw-howto/_posts/01-01-01-gis-spatial-analysis-in-qgis.md

   </ol>

   <h3>Next Steps</h3>
   <p>There are a number of vector geoprocessing analyses that can be run with QGIS.
 Explore the other geoprocessing tools available for analysis, such as dissolve.
-Take a look at the QGIS documentation, especially on vector analysis, to learn more.</p>
+Take a look at the QGIS <a href="http://docs.qgis.org/2.8/en/docs/training_manual/vector_analysis/index.html" target="_blank">documentation</a>, especially on vector analysis, to learn more.</p>
 </div>